MEEP-projects/HGT_pipeline/README.md

 - *merging_gap=150* --> this is the acceptable gap between neighbouring aligned reads that will be merged into a single putative HGT insert
 - *min_length=50* --> this is the minimum putative HGT insert length to retain in the BED file

 ***Step 2.2:*** Some of the inserts might be contaminant genuine Blattabacterium DNA.
 These potential contaminants are identified by comparing the length of the insert to the length of the contig which it sits on.
 If the proportion of the insert length vs contig length exceeds a certain threshold it is possibly a Blattabacterium contig, and hence removed.
-This is achieved using a pipeline in R:
+This pipeline can be run using the following R code:
-***Jil and Oscar are still working on this***
+`2.2.identifying-contaminants.R`

 ***Step 2.3:*** The most common assembly error is false duplication, hence some duplicate inserts may be artefacts.
 To identify duplicates, each insert is extracted with some flanking region.
 It is then BLASTed against all other inserts within the genome, and the top hit is extracted (excluding the hit to itself).
 This BLAST search can be run for each genomes using the following:
 `bash 2.3.identifying-duplicates.sh`